The-Foreigners/The-Foreigners.github.io/objectives.md

 - **Question doppelganger.**

 - **Question Gundrand.**
+  - What where they asking you?

 - **Complete a final search through Cragmaw Castle.** (using Detect Magic)
   - Look for basement/dungeon, where are all the spoils the Goblin King was collecting?

+- Conduct general business:
+  - Return Beastmaster whip to Grin.
+  - Inventory art objects (value of brazier statue), evaluate gem worth.
+  - Acquire Augry, Warding Bond, and Revivify material components and a satchel.

 - Return "Flying Eagles" armor and weapons to Sildar in Phandalin.
 (Clean and mend beforehand)